Weyl images of Kantor pairs

-In \Sec \ref{sec:KPE6}, we start from a non-degenerate bilinear map $g : V^- \times V^+ \to \bbF$, where this time $\dim_\bbF(V^\sg) = 6$, and use the exterior algebras $\Wg(V^\sg)$, $\sg = \pm$, to construct the (finite dimensional) split central simple Lie algebra $\cE$ of type $\type{E}{6}$.
-This is a basis free version, with full proofs, of the construction of the complex Lie algebra $\type{E}{6}$ given by \'Elie Cartan in his 1894 thesis \cite[\S V.18, pp.89--90]{C}.
-In this form $\cE$ has a natural $\BCtwo$-grading, which is strikingly similar to the grading of $\ffo(\tg)$ arising in \Sec \ref{sec:skew}; and the SP-graded Kantor pair enveloped by $\cE$ has the form $\Wg_3 = (\Wg_3(V^-),\Wg_3(V^+))$ with an easily remembered basis free product and a natural SP-grading.
-The pair $\Wg_3$ is not Jordan, but it is close to Jordan in a sense that we make precise in \Subsec \ref{subsec:symdim}.
-In contrast, its reflection $\Wgref$ is not close to Jordan; and it turns out that it is a Kantor pair of particular interest in the theory of finite dimensional central simple Kantor pairs (see Remark \ref{rem:Wg3refb}).
-The pair $\Wgref$ was constructed originally by Kantor using tensors $a_{ijk}$ which are skew-symmetric with respect to $i,j$, where $i, j = 1,\dots, 5$, $k =1,2$ \cite[\S4]{K2}.
+In \Sec \ref{sec:KPE6}, we use a non-singular bilinear form $g : M^- \times M^+ \to \bR$, where each $M^\sg$ is a finitely generated projective module over $\bR$ of rank $6$.
+Following the approach in \cite{F}, we use the exterior algebras $\Wg(V^\sg)$, $\sg = \pm$, to construct a form $\cE = \cE(M^-,M^+,g)$ of the split Lie algebra of type $\Esix$.
+In the case when $\bR = \bbC$, this is a basis free version, with full proofs, of the construction of the complex Lie algebra $\Esix$ given by \'Elie Cartan in his 1894 thesis \cite[\S V.18, pp.89--90]{C}.
+If there exists $e = (e^-,e^+)\in M^-\times M^+$ such that $g(e^-,e^+) = 1$, then $\cE$ has a natural $\BCtwo$-grading, which is strikingly similar to the grading of $\ffo(\tg)$ arising in \Sec \ref{sec:skew}.
+The SP-graded Kantor pair enveloped by $\cE$ has the form $\Wg_3 = (\Wg_3(V^-),\Wg_3(V^+))$ with an easily remembered basis free product and a natural SP-grading, which we use to construct the reflection $\Wgref$.
+As an example, we see that when $\bR$ is a Dedekind domain, the set of isomorphism classes of Kantor pairs of the form $\Wg_3$ (resp.~$\Wgref$) is parameterized by the Picard group of $\bR$.
+Suppose finally that $\bR$ is a field, in which case $\Wg_3$ is central simple.
+Although the pair $\Wg_3$ is not Jordan, it is close to Jordan in a sense that we make precise in \Subsec \ref{subsec:obstruct}.
+In contrast, $\Wgref$ is not close to Jordan; and it turns out that it is a Kantor pair of particular interest in the theory of finite dimensional central simple Kantor pairs (see Remark \ref{rem:Wg3refb}).
+The pair $\Wgref$ is the double of a Kantor triple system $C_{55}^2$ that was constructed originally by Kantor using tensors $a_{ijk}$ which are skew-symmetric with respect to $i,j$, where $i, j = 1,\dots, 5$, $k =1,2$ \cite[\S4]{K2}.
 Our approach using reflection gives a simple new construction of this interesting Kantor pair.

-We close this introduction by mentioning a paper \cite{F}, by the second author, that also uses exterior algebras to construct Lie algebras of exceptional type.
-The Lie algebras obtained there have natural $\bbZ_3$-gradings rather than $5$-gradings or $\BCtwo$-gradings; and the constructions use exterior algebras of $9$-dimensional spaces rather then $6$-dimensional spaces.
+\textbf{Acknowledgements.} The authors thank Erhard Neher and the referee who each made suggestions that significantly improved this article.

+\textbf{Assumptions and notation.} \emph{Throughout the rest of the article, we assume that $\bR$ is a unital commutative associative ring of scalars}.
+In much of the article, we will also assume that $\frac 16\in \bR$ (and clearly state this assumption).
+We do this because Kantor pairs have not even been defined without the assumption that $\frac 16\in \bR$, and it is not yet clear what the definition should be.
+However, one place where we do not assume $\frac 16 \in \bR$ is in Section \ref{sec:KPE6}, where we think the Lie algebra constructions are of independent interest without restriction on~$\bR$.